Getting to know your new BrailleDoodle.

 The DoodleTouch Covers for the Doodle Side

-Now only the dots that are not covered can be raised.
-Begin to fill in the dots, creating the drawing of the capital H and the letters to spell “house” in Braille.
+Now, only the dots that are not covered can be raised.
+Begin to fill in the dots, creating the capital H, the letters to spell “house” in Braille, and the tactile images.
 It is best to fill in the entire shape with gentle strokes of the stylus.
 Another video will include a more detailed lesson on art and perspective with The House Cover.

 Next, you can try the MathDoodle Cover.
 Hold the MathDoodle Cover so the cutout dots are across the bottom and from bottom to top to the left.
-Slide the cover down onto the device, dividing the dots into 2-by-2 square cells.
-Another video will explain some of the uses of the MathDoodle cover, including how to make and manipulate bar graphs and solve long-form math equations like the Brannan Cubarithm Slate, invented over 130 years ago.
+Slide the Cover down onto the device, dividing the dots into 2-by-2 square cells.
+Another video will explain more uses of the MathDoodle Cover, including how to make and manipulate bar graphs and solve long-form math equations like the Brannan Cubarithm Slate, invented over 130 years ago.

 Next, we can try the Braille Cover that divides the Doodle Side into dozens of large Braille cells.
-IMPORTANT – the Braille Cover has thin (half-inch) margins on the sides and top and a thick (one-inch) margin on the bottom.
+IMPORTANT – the Braille Cover has a thick (one-inch) margin on the bottom.
 Slide the Cover onto the Braille Doodle with the thick margin in the down position.
-After sliding it on, you can start writing words and sentences in the jumbo Braille format.
+After sliding it on, you can start writing words and sentences in 84 Braille Cells.

 More videos on using the Doodle Side and DoodleTouch Covers will be coming soon.
-Help us think of more uses and DoodleTouch Covers; click the Contact Us button.
+Help us think of more uses and DoodleTouch Covers, or if you have any questions, click the Contact Us button or email Matthew@TouchPadProFoundation.org.

 Be sure to pile on lots of praise!